-An ISCC certificate can only be issued if there are no non-conformities at the time of issuance and all prior existing non-conformities are resolved.
-All required evidence to prove conformity or removal of prior non-conformity respectively must be made available to the CB at the latest 40 days after the date on which the audit was conducted.
-If not, compliance must be verified through an additional audit, and the certificate can only be issued after this audit (see ISCC EU System Document 201 "System Basic" for further information).
+An ISCC certificate can only be issued if there are no non-conformities at the time of issuance and all prior existing non-conformities are resolved or addressed accordingly.
+All required evidence to prove conformity or removal of prior non-conformity respectively must be made available to the CB at the latest 40 calendar days after the date on which the non-conformity was identified.
+If non-conformities cannot be addressed accordingly within the defined timeframe, the certificate cannot be issued, and the audit must be marked as failed.
+Conformity can then only be verified through a new (re-)certification audit, leading to a new certificate in case of a successful audit result (see ISCC EU System Document 201 "System Basics" for further information).
+In cases where the detected non-conformities lead to an exclusion from certification with ISCC, a new certificate can only be issued after the end of the exclusion period.